-A minimum of five credible and useful evaluations must be obtained.
+A minimum of five credible and useful evaluations must be obtained when external evaluations are required.
 A credible and useful evaluation:

-- is written by a person highly qualified to judge the candidate's research (or other performance, if relevant) who is not a close personal friend, research collaborator, or former academic advisor or post-doctoral mentor of the candidate.
-Qualifications are generally judged on the basis of the evaluator's expertise, record of accomplishments, and institutional affiliation. - provides sufficient analysis of the candidate's performance to add information to the review.
+- Is written by a person at an appropriate peer or aspirational institution.
+In keeping with college guidelines, the department will generally obtain evaluations from faculty at R01 institutions that are members of the Association of American Universities (AAU) and the Big Ten Academic Alliance (BTAA) who are in the same field as the candidate.
+Justification will be provided in each case in which a suggested evaluator is from a program not included on these lists. - is written by a person highly qualified to judge the candidate's research (or other performance, if relevant) who is not a close personal friend, former academic advisor or post-doctoral mentor of the candidate, or sjomeone who has collaborated extensively with the candidate or is currently collaborating with the candidate (see description of conflict of interest for external reviewers just above).
+Qualifications are generally judged on the basis of the evaluator's expertise, record of accomplishments, and institutional affiliation.
+This department will solicit evaluations from professors with institutional affiliations predominately in the programs listed above.
+In the case of an assistant professor seeking promotion to associate professor with tenure, a minority of the evaluations may come from associate professors. - provides sufficient analysis of the candidate's performance to add information to the review.
 A letter's usefulness is defined as the extent to which the letter is analytical as opposed to perfunctory.
 Under no circumstances will "usefulness" be defined by the perspective taken by an evaluator on the merits of the case.